 "Improving the public health and wellbeing of Australia’s population– particularly for the most vulnerable and disadvantaged –must be multi-faceted and depends on inter-disciplinary health scientists, clinicians, practitioners, researchers, analysts and educators all working together and effectively collaborating with other partners to generate needed evidence and knowledge."

-Elizabeth Sullivan, Assistant Deputy Vice Chancellor Research and Professor of Public Health
+Elizabeth Sullivan, Distinguished Professor of Public Health

 Meet the public health team at UTS.

 Leading experts in the field teaching and mentoring our future students.